 Reaching Out Via Email, The Herd, or Phone

-The most common way to make the first connection with a networking contact is in writing, e.g., via email or through a message sent from The Herd.
+The most common way to make the first connection with a networking contact is in writing, e.g., via email or through a message sent from The Herd, our flash-mentoring database.
 In some circumstances, as with a family friend or former employer, a phone call is appropriate.
 In both cases, your initial contact should set the stage for future conversations.

 The first contact should address the following: